-MS Dhoni first India wicketkeeper to reach 400 dismissals in ODIs
+MS Dhoni becomes first India wicketkeeper to reach 400 dismissals in ODIs

-India wicketkeeper and former captain MS Dhoni achieved another milestone when he stumped out South Africa stand-in skipper Aiden Markram off Kuldeep Yadav as the right-hand batsman became Dhoni’s 400th victim in ODI cricket.
+MS Dhoni’s stumping of South African captain Aiden Markram in Cape Town during the third ODI was the 400th time he effected a dismissal in the 50-over game.
+He is the first Indian wicketkeeper to do so and the fourth after Sri Lanka’s Kumar Sangakkara, Australia’s Adam Gilchrist and South Africa’s Mark Boucher.

-Dhoni became the first Indian to effect 400 dismissals in ODIs.
-He took 315 matches to get to the mark and is behind Kumar Sangakkara, Adam Gilchrist and Mark Boucher to be at number four spot in international list.
-Sri Lanka’s Sangakkara who tops this list had 482 dismissals from 404 matches while Gilchrist (Australia) and Boucher (South Africa) were involved in 472 and 424 dismissals respectively.
+Dhoni took 315 matches to get to the mark.
+Sangakkara, who tops this list, had 482 dismissals from 404 matches while Gilchrist and Boucher were involved in 472 and 424 dismissals respectively.
 Interestingly, Dhoni has 105 stumpings to his name so far, most by any glovesman in ODI cricket.

 Congratulations @msdhoni 1st Indian and fourth wicketkeeper to effect 400 dismissals #SAvIND that’s BIG number #400 👊 @BCCI